U.S. Air Force Thunderbirds

 - It only takes 72 hours for a Thunderbird jet to be made combat ready!

-- The wheels and brakes of the F-16 are made by UTC Aerospace Systems in Troy, Ohio!
+- The wheels and brakes of the F-16 are made by Collins Aerospace Systems in Troy, Ohio!

 F-16 Fighting Falcon FAST FACTS: